Logiqx/scw-comp/docs/FAQ.md

 Facebook video:

 - On a computer you just click on the video and it opens via the "video" link.
-- On an Android phone / tablet you simply click on "..." and use the "copy link" option.
+- On an Android phone / tablet, open Facebook in a browser (NOT the app), find your video comment and click on the date/time just beneath your name.
+Then click on the "..." menu and use the "copy link" option.
 - On an iPhone / iPad you have to save the post.
 You then have access to "copy link" via the saved post.

 YouTube video:

-- On a computer you just click on the timestamp of your post and it opens via the "permalink".
+- On a computer or Androidn phone follow the same instructions for the Facebook video above.
-- On an Android phone / tablet you simply click on "..." and use the "copy link" option.
 - On an iPhone / iPad, I'm not sure... please let me know if you figure it out!

 #### Why do I need to provide the best and average?